 Whether in Foundation or Year 6, the first day of school is always fraught with big emotions.
 Identifying experiences or feelings shared with book characters or peers can do wonders for the development of belonging, acceptance and empathy within the classroom.

 Discussing the similarities and differences between experiences and strategies used by the characters in these stories.
 Use our Venn Diagram template to help identify these.

-Inviting students to list and share the things they’re looking forward to about the year ahead.
+Using our List template, invite students to list and share the things they’re looking forward to about the year ahead.

 Using a graffiti wall template to record the various questions or feelings experienced by students in the class.